 Aesthetics and Visual Quality.
 Under the proposed project, impacts to scenic vistas and resources, shading and shadow, and day and nighttime views would be less than significant.
-Impacts to existing visual character and quality associated with Phase I would be less than significant.
-However, potential impacts to existing visual character and quality would remain significant and unavoidable for Phases II and III.
+Impacts to existing visual character and quality associated with the proposed project also would be less than significant.
+However, potential impacts to existing visual character and quality would remain significant and unavoidable for Phases II and III. there would be a short-term significant impact from construction lighting, as well as potentially significant impacts from lighting and glare associated with the new residential buildings.
+These impacts would be mitigated to a less than significant level.
+Phase III of the proposed project would also produce a shadow that would result in a reduction in early morning daylight for several homes along the east side of Hewlett Drive.
 Under the No Project Alternative, because there would be no development of additional buildings and associated lighting and glare, there would be no potentially significant impacts.
 However, under this alternative, the existing Chapultepec Hall would remain visually isolated, thereby adversely affecting the aesthetic and visual quality of the area.